zero-meta/EasyClangComplete/docs/settings.md

 option is used when we use a `compile_commands.json` file either directly or indirectly e.g. via CMake.
-If set to true, we try to ask the compiler for the defines and include paths it sets implicitly and pass them to the clang compiler which is used to generate the code completion.
-Usually, this option should improve the quality of the completions, however, in some corner cases it might cause completions to fails entirely.
-In this case, try to set this option to false.
+If set to true, we try to ask the compiler for the defines and include paths it sets implicitly and pass them to the clang compiler which is used to generate the code completion.If your completions require the knowledge about the toolchain, this option should improve the quality of the completions, however, in some corner cases it might cause completions to fails entirely.

 !!! example "Default value"
     ```json
-    "use_target_compiler_built_in_flags": true,
+    "use_target_compiler_built_in_flags": false,
     ```

 ### **`target_xxx_compiler`**